Neil Megson (soccer): International

 Megson earned his first of two caps with the U.S. national team in a 1–1 tie with Chile on 1 June 1988.
 He came on for Bernie James who replaced Megson as head coach of the Sounders after Megson was fired.
 Megson's second cap came two days later in a 3–1 loss to Chile.
 He started the game, then came off for Chris Sullivan.

 Coaching career

 While playing with the Portland Pride in 1993, Megson also served as an assistant coach.
 When he moved to the Sounders in 1994, he served as both an assistant coach and player under Alan Hinton.
 On 3 March 1996, the Sounders elevated Megson from player to player-coach after the team fired Hinton.
 On 28 September 2000 he was named the USL A-League Coach of the Year.

 In 2003, Olympic College hired Megson to establish the school's men's and women's soccer teams.
 He coached the women's team's first season in 2004.
 In 2004, he became the Coaching Director of the WestSound Football Club and remained with the club through July 2007.
 In 2007, Megson rejoined the Sounders club as an assistant with the Sounders Crossfire W-League team.
-He now coaches several Franklin Pierce Fury teams in Tacoma, Washington.
+He coached several Franklin Pierce Fury teams in Tacoma, Washington.
+Since 2022 he has coached premier youth teams with Valor Soccer out of Maple Valley, WA.